vizzuhq/ipyvizzu/docs/tutorial/index.md

 The foundation of an `ipyvizzu` chart is the animation.
 The animation contains states describing the chart's configuration, such as the data series on the chart, the coordinate system, labels, titles, etc. A static chart is the result of a single animation state.
-When there are more states, `ipyizzu` automatically transitions between these.
+When there are more states, `ipyvizzu` automatically transitions between these.
 The animate method initiates the animation into a new state by describing the new chart and how `ipyvizzu` should transition to it.

 ![Vizzu](../assets/code_structure.svg){ class='image-center' }